Mafia (1996 film): Soundtrack

-The soundtrack album of the movie, composed by Anand–Milind has a number of striking songs formulated by Sameer and performed by some big-time playback singers of the period, notably Kumar Sanu, Alka Yagnik and a few others.
-The movie has pleasant tracks; "Dil Mera Deewana Dhadke", being a fine sensual number with analogous beats of percussion instruments.
+The movie's soundtrack album, composed by Anand–Milind, featured several striking songs formulated by Sameer and performed by some big-time playback singers of the period, notably Kumar Sanu, Alka Yagnik, and a few others.
+The movie has pleasant tracks; "Dil Mera Deewana Dhadke" is a fine sensual number with analogous beats of percussion instruments.
 The track is peculiar to steamy numbers presented during that phase of Bollywood, with slow and measured use of instruments, chiefly tabla, as an example, in the song Roop Suhana Lagta Hai.